alliecatowo/portfolio/README.md

 Content is managed through a Strapi CMS.
 See `docs/strapi-setup.md` for setup instructions and content type definitions.

+## Strapi Integration

+This portfolio uses Strapi as a headless CMS to manage all content.
+The integration involves:

+1. **API Configuration**:
+   - Utility functions in `utils/api/strapi.ts` handle API requests
+   - Each content type has specific API functions in `utils/api/content.ts`

+2. **Content Types**:
+   - Developer content: Projects, Open Source contributions, Blog posts
+   - Tattoo content: Gallery items, Testimonials, Blog posts

+3. **Authentication**:
+   - API token-based authentication with Strapi
+   - Set the token in your `.env` file after generating it in Strapi

+4. **Content Fetching**:
+   - Data fetching is done in the pages using the API utilities
+   - Response formatting helpers ensure consistent data structure

+For complete Strapi setup instructions and content type definitions, see `docs/strapi-setup.md`.

 ## Deployment

 See `docs/deployment.md` for deployment instructions.